2023 Medicare Chiropractic Billing and Regulatory Updates

 New Evaluation and Management Code Information

 Several chiropractic code changes for 2023 simplify the language used for evaluation/management (E/M) codes.
-These changes create consistency among payers and practices, including details and accurate chiropractic billing under CMS’s E/M guidelines:
+These chiropractic billing changes for 2023 create consistency among payers and practices, including details and accurate Medicare chiropractic billing under CMS’s E/M guidelines:

 - Use of new descriptor times when appropriate

 - Updated interpretive guidelines for medical decision-making levels

 - Selection of medical decision-making or the time to choose a code level, except for emergency department visits and timed services like cognitive impairment examinations

 - A medically appropriate history and examination to replace the use of history and examination to determine code level

 The new and revised codes for chiropractic practices and billers include: